 Comfort: having the material in your mouth for prolonged periods of time makes comfort a very important feature.
 The feel of it in your mouth and the material temperature are important parameters.

 Here are the most common materials:

 Metal is very popular for jazz mouthpieces, especially tenor sax.
 It is often associated with bright and metallic sounds, because metal mouthpieces often have long high baffles and small chambers.
 The main issue with this material is the comfort in the mouth.
 If you're playing outside when it's cold, avoid a metal mouthpiece.

 Hard Rubber is a material from the plastic family, invented by Charles Goodyear.
 It is rubber vulcanized with sulfur.
 It was primarly chosen by the manufacturers for its very low cost.
 However, beware as with time the sulfur rises (the mouthpiece turns yellow-green) and can release sulfuric acid.

-ABS plastic is used to make Syos mouthpieces.
-It has been certified as non-toxic by the labs, and its resistance to impact is greater than that of hard rubber (you can drop it on the ground, it bounces).
-3D printing with ABS allows us to manufacture unique mouthpieces with customised internal geometries on demand (read also: 3D printing: future of musical instruments? ).
+Syos mouthpieces are made in SCAL3D, a new material designed exclusively by Syos with the best french expert in materials.
+It has been certified as non-toxic, and its resistance to impact is greater than that of hard rubber (you can drop it on the ground, it won't break).
+SCAL3D has been specially designed for 3D printing, so we can manufacture unique mouthpieces with customised internal geometries on demand (read also: 3D printing: future of musical instruments? ).